xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.XfSdkVersion.md

 ## XfSdkVersion.IsSdkCompatibleWith(Version) Method

-A predicate determining if this SDK is compatible with a given CLI Tool API version.
+A predicate determining if this SDK is compatible with a given command line tool API version.

 ```csharp
 public static bool IsSdkCompatibleWith(System.Version cliApiVersion);